Last updated on December 1st, 2022

 You can now know which of your teammates are in a better position to receive the ball.
 As such, you will be able to focus more on making sure that the ball reaches your teammate!

-There are many situations in the game which may lead to a player raising their hands.
+There are many situations in the game that may lead to a player raising their hands.
 Some of these may be trying to influence the referee’s decision.
 A player may also raise his hand as part of a set-piece routine or as a sign of respect for his former club.

 Are you passionate about football and want to earn some side income?